-Disposition The Beginning Candidate The Developing Candidate The Competent Candidate The Accomplished Candidate (1) (2) (3) (4) Punctuality/ Attendance Inconsistently reflects professionalism through Reflects developing professionalism through some Reflects adequate professionalism through good Consistently practices professionalism by attendance or punctuality. lapses in attendance or attendance and punctuality. intentionally being in attendance and early to class InTASC #9: F and appointments.
-Professional EXAMPLE: notifies the Learning and EXAMPLE: attendance is EXAMPLE: provides short instructor in advance and EXAMPLE: deliberately arrives Ethical Practices spotty and candidate is notice to instructor or provides a reason after the absence; makes arrangements for absences (i.e. tests. early to class, appointments, excessively late or absent throughout the semester; arrives slightly before class assignments, content covered); and meetings; exhibits does not communicate begins; inconsistently follows punctual to classes and impeccable attendance; only misses class for true reasons for absences; may through with commitments and meetings; follows timelines arrive just on time for class; due dates and due emergency, naturally provides documentation for absences; does not meet timelines for dates plans ahead purposefully and task completion demonstrates mastery of time management Interactions with Inconsistently takes Reflects developing knowledge Reflects adequate leadership Consistently practices others leadership and collaborative and respect for learning. and collaborative roles through leadership and collaboration by roles through working with others. good relationships with others. intentionally building relationships with others.
-InTASC #10: EXAMPLES: demonstrates a r r Leadership and EXAMPLES: shows limited willingness to build Collaboration EXAMPLES: demonstrates interest for the learning and/or relationships, but struggles to EXAMPLES: understands how an unwillingness to build teaching process; does not do both consistently and to effectively and intentionally relationships; negatively seek opportunities to gain new intentionally; generally works build relationships and does so interacts with people who knowledge; participates in well with people who have consistently; works have different views or discussions when prompted different views or exceptionally well with others, backgrounds; at this time, is backgrounds; at this time, is a particularly people who have not fit to work with others developing pre-professional different views or backgrounds professionally and/or in times of conflict; at this time, consistently engages in professional interactions 1 1 in professional Interactions
+Disposition The Beginning Candidate The Developing Candidate The Competent Candidate The Accomplished Candidate Punctuality/ (1) Inconsistently reflects (2) Reflects developing (3) Reflects adequate (4) Consistently practices Attendance InTASC #9: professionalism through attendance or punctuality. professionalism through some lapses in attendance or punctuality professionalism through good attendance and punctuality. professionalism by intentionally being in attendance and early to class and appointments.
+Professional Learning and Ethical Practices EXAMPLE: attendance is spotty and candidate is excessively late or absent throughout the semester; does not communicate reasons for absences; may arrive just on time for class; does not meet timelines for task completion EXAMPLE: provides short notice to instructor or provides a reason after the absence; arrives slightly before class begins; inconsistently follows through with commitments and due dates EXAMPLE: notifies the instructor in advance and makes arrangements for absences (i.e. tests, assignments, content covered); punctual to classes and meetings; follows timelines and due dates EXAMPLE: deliberately arrives early to class, appointments, and meetings; exhibits impeccable attendance; only misses class for true emergency, naturally provides documentation for absences; plans ahead purposefully and demonstrates mastery of time management Interactions with others Inconsistently takes leadership and collaborative roles through working with others.
+Reflects developing knowledge and respect for learning.
+Reflects adequate leadership and collaborative roles through good relationships with others.
+Consistently practices leadership and collaboration by intentionally building relationships with others.
+InTASC #10: Leadership and Collaboration EXAMPLES: demonstrates an unwillingness to build relationships; negatively interacts with people who have different views or backgrounds; at this time, is not fit to work with others professionally EXAMPLES: shows limited interest for the learning and/or teaching process; does not seek opportunities to gain new knowledge; participates in discussions when prompted EXAMPLES: demonstrates a willingness to build relationships, but struggles to do both consistently and intentionally; generally works well with people who have different views or backgrounds; at this time, is a developing pre-professional EXAMPLES: understands how to effectively and intentionally build relationships and does so consistently; works exceptionally well with others, particularly people who have different views or backgrounds and/or in times of conflict; at this time, consistently engages in professional interactions